stanislav-web/express-mailer/README.md

-# Phalcon Deliveries
+# Express Mailer
 ### _(currently under development)_

-This system is designed for large-scale mailings, which is activated only built-in web server.
+This system is designed for large-scale mailings, which is activated on built-in web servers.

 ## ChangeLog